You are here

 i.
 Amount of the Fund: Each spring, the Treasurer shall propose a budget for the SIG Fund for the following fiscal year.
 Selectboard will bring the SIG Budget to Town Meeting for approval as a part of the yearly Town Meeting budget.

 ii.
 Misappropriation and Misuse of Awards: Applicants who receive SIG Funds may only use that money for the purpose stated in their application.
-The Community Court shall consider failure to return unused SIG funds, or misuse of SIG funds a major offense, and shall provide sanctions accordingly.
+Failure to return unused SIG funds, or misuse of SIG funds, is considered a major violation of Community Conduct and will lead to the initiation of a Community Conduct process.

 B. Mission and Purpose: The SIG Fund exists to support student-organized programming and ongoing initiatives.